FabianaCampanari/SumBot/README.md

 ## Why SumBot?

-In today's world of information overload, we are often bombarded with lengthy texts and messages<br>
+In today's world of information overload, we are often bombarded with lengthy texts and messages.<br>
 What if there was a solution to this problem that didn't require programming skills?

 <p align="center"> We introduce: :bowtie: SumBot </p>